-Following the success of the previous six Lectures, the seventh of the series of annual public lectures 'The importance of Women' to celebrate International Women's Day will be given by Dr Catherine Calderwood, Scottish Government - Chief Medical Officer.
-Dr Calderwood will discuss her career path - enablers and challenges over the course of her successful career.
-She will also talk about health particularly in relation to women’s health.
+Following the success of the previous six Lectures, the seventh of the series of annual public lectures 'The importance of Women' to celebrate International Women's Day was given by Dr Catherine Calderwood, Scottish Government - Chief Medical Officer.
+Dr Calderwood discussed her career path - enablers and challenges over the course of her successful career.
+She also talked about health particularly in relation to women’s health.

-The event is being held on the on the evening of 8th March 2017, from 6pm to 7.00pm, in George Square Lecture Theatre.
-The event will be Chaired by our Vice-Principal People and Culture, Professor Jane Norman.
+The event was held on the on the evening of International Women's Day, 8th March 2017, and was Chaired by our Vice-Principal People and Culture, Professor Jane Norman.

 Catherine Calderwood MA Cantab.
 MBChB FRCOG FRCP Edin

 Catherine Calderwood qualified from Cambridge and Glasgow universities.
 As a junior doctor she worked in medical specialities in Glasgow Royal infirmary and at the Royal Infirmary of Edinburgh before completing her specialist training in obstetrics and gynaecology and maternal medicine in SE Scotland and St Thomas’ Hospital London.